Spanish Moss. Quaint Squares. Historic Homes.

 Soho South Café is open weekdays from 11am-3pm and weekends 10am-3pm.
 You can visit their website here.

-If you enjoy eateries that have that little bit of character and good value, then Soho South Café is a definite must stop for your time in Savannah.
+If you enjoy eateries that have that little bit of character and good value, then Soho South Café is a definite must stop.
+If you want to experience Savannah’s best food, don’t leave this one off your list!

 Six Pence Pub